Data Pool & Connectors

 GoogleSheetsConnector .

-Please note that the included connectors use a separate converter instance for the second step, which involves adding the data to the DataTable
+Please note that the included connectors use a separate converter instance for the second step, which involves adding the data to the DataTable.

 Custom Data Connector Tutorial (MQTT)

-This tutorial shows how to implement a Custom Data Connector
+This tutorial shows how to implement a Custom Data Connector for the

 MQTT protocol and how to deploy it in a simple Highcharts Dashboards application.
 The connector is implemented as a JavaScript class and is independent of the application.